platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 {{< youtube bS4dzuzkir0 >}}

-Across all of your sites and testing pipelines, get actionable reports and insights, which help you fix issues.
+Across all of your sites and testing pipelines, get actionable reports and insights which help you fix issues.

 Blackfire grants detailed information on your code's resources consumption across Wall-Time, CPU, I/O, Memory, Network Calls, HTTP requests and SQL queries.